-The Psychology major provides students with a knowledge base of theory, research, and practice in psychological sciences.
-The curriculum enables students to use the principles of psychology and prepares students for graduate study or for careers in professions for which psychological training is crucial.
+The psychology major offers students a knowledge base of theory, research, and practice in psychological sciences.
+The curriculum enables students to use the principles of psychology and helps prepare them for graduate study or for careers in professions for which psychological training is crucial.

-The student who graduates with a major in Psychology should be able to
+The student who graduates with a major in psychology should be able to

-- Apply major concepts, theoretical perspectives, empirical findings, and historical trends in psychology to prepare for graduate studies or careers in which psychological training is relevant. - Apply basic knowledge of research methodology, statistics, measurement, guidelines, ethical standards, laws, and regulations to design, participate in, and evaluate research in a variety of contexts. - Apply knowledge of human behavior to inform personal growth, communicate effectively, solve problems, make decisions, and interact with individuals, communities, and organizations. - Use critical and creative thinking, skeptical inquiry, and where possible appropriate technology, and the scientific approach to solve problems related to current and emerging trends within the domains of psychology. - Value diversity and different perspectives, tolerate ambiguity, and act ethically to communicate appropriately with various sociocultural and international populations.
+- Apply major concepts, theoretical perspectives, empirical findings, and historical trends in psychology to prepare for graduate study or careers in which psychological training is relevant. - Apply basic knowledge of research methodology, statistics, measurement, guidelines, ethical standards, laws, and regulations to design, participate in, and evaluate research in a variety of contexts. - Apply knowledge of human behavior to inform personal growth, communicate effectively, solve problems, make decisions, and interact with individuals, communities, and organizations. - Use critical and creative thinking, skeptical inquiry, and where possible appropriate technology, and the scientific approach to solve problems related to current and emerging trends within the domains of psychology. - Value diversity and different perspectives, tolerate ambiguity, and act ethically to communicate appropriately with various sociocultural and international populations.

-A degree with a major in Psychology requires the successful completion of 120 credits of coursework, including 36 credits for the major (indicated by •); 41 credits in general education requirements (GERs); and 43 credits in the minor, electives, and other degree requirements.
+A degree with a major in psychology requires the successful completion of 120 credits of coursework, including 36 credits for the major; 41 credits in general education requirements; and 43 credits in the minor, electives, and other degree requirements.
 At least 18 credits in the major must be earned in upper-level courses (numbered 300 or above).